 This is the step that most companies and professionals say they don’t have time for.
 But it’s absolutely essential if you want to maximise learning from projects and improve for the next one.
 It’s simple.
-You stop and look back at what happened and take your learnings forward:
+Stop and look back at what happened and take your learnings forward:

 - What went better than you anticipated?